fqantonio/GoingInductive/README.md

 # RESULTS

 Figure 2 and 3 shows a resume of the **results**, for all sample.
-Figure 3 shows the same analysis but with the JUNIOR grade sample of school 1 [^4].
-In the y-axis it shows the name of the samples and the x-axis the median differences for each sample in four variables: TEST, LAB, BEHAV and CLASS.
-The variables change, represented by colors (see legend), between treatment group and control group are presented on the left of the graph if there is a negative impact and in the right if there is a positive 4C/ID impact.
+Figure 3 shows the same analysis but with the JUNIOR grade sample of school 1 [^4] only.
+The y-axis it shows the name of the samples and the x-axis the median differences for each sample in four variables: TEST, LAB, BEHAV and CLASS.
+The variables change, represented by colors (see legend), between treatment group and control group are presented, on the left of the graph, if there is a negative impact and in the right, if there is a positive 4C/ID impact.
 Color vertical lines of each variable means that there is no change, that is, no 4C/ID impact.

 ![Figure 2: Resume results](Images/ResumeResults_allSample.png)

 [^readme-4]: this the best sample because it compares students from the same school and grade.
 So, it doesn't have the school effect nor the grade differences.

-There are same patterns on figure 2 that show that sommething happen around 2012, the first year of 4C/ID implementation.

 # CONCLUSION